-While the 2017 tax season has now passed, it is never too early to start planning for your 2018 taxes.
-In particular, as a small business owner, you will want to make sure that you take advantage of all of the deductions available to small business owners for business expenses.
+While another tax season has now passed, it is never too early to start planning for next year's taxes.
+In particular, as a small business owner, you will want to make sure that you take advantage of all of the tax deductions available to small business owners for business expenses.
 While the IRS offers a fairly in-depth guide on deducting business expenses, here are a few key deductions many small business owners might miss.

 The Home Office Deduction

 If you are like many small business owners, then it is likely that you run your business out of your home office.
 If this is the case, then you may be able to claim a home office deduction on your taxes as long as there is a part of your home that you use exclusively for conducting business.
 This will allow you to deduct a portion of your indirect business expenses such as utilities, rent, and internet charges based on the percentage of your home used for business.
 The IRS has a detailed guide on home office deductions including a worksheet that can help you to determine your deduction amount.

 In addition to taking a deduction for the indirect expenses your small business incurs, you can also take a deduction for any business/office supplies you may have bought throughout the year.
 This is why it is important to keep any business related receipts so that you can keep track of what you spent on your business.
 You can also deduct the cost of any large purchases you made for your business throughout the year such as office furniture, computers, copiers, fax machines, or any other equipment purchased for your business.
 When you make deductions for large business purchases, you will have the option to either deduct 100 percent of the cost in the year of purchase, or you can choose to deduct a portion of the expense over several years (this is known as depreciation).